Timergara: Education demographics in Timergara Lower Dir

 The total gross enrollment ratio is 73.83% excluding Kachi and 79.59% including Kachi class.
 Student–teacher ratio is 43 students per teacher.
 There are 41 boys per male teacher and 46 girls per female teacher.

 According to the recent Universal Primary Education (UPE) survey, the total number of children in the age group 5–7 years is 104,498 in which 56,937 are boys and 47,561 are girls.
 Due to the limited access, the number of out-of-school children among the age group 5–7 years is 25,169.
 Almost 24% children of the total (age group 5–7 years) are out of school, in which 19% are boys and 30% are girls.
 These figures also include the dropout students of both genders.

 Economy

 The area has a weak agriculture infrastructure with no industry.
 The economy is completely based on the remittances sent back to the area by people (mainly males) living in the Middle East.

 People

 The people of Timergara are mainly Pashtun.
-The main tribes are Yousafzai, Ibrahimkhel, Utmankhel ghilzai Tajiks and Umarkhel Tor Baba (Abdur Rahim Khan), Timergara Babaje and Jaloo Baba were the prominent religious figures of this area.
+The main tribes are Yousafzai and Utmankhel.
+Tor Baba (Abdur Rahim Khan), Timergara Babaje and Jaloo Baba were the prominent religious figures of this area.
 Abdur Rahim Khan migrated from Mandal (Bajawar Agency) in the late seventeenth century and settled in Timergara.
 He was known as Tor Baba for his piousness.
 Abdur Rahim Khan and Akhund Ilyas (d.
 1676) were disciples of Shaikh Adam Binori.
 The Mandal (clan of Utmankheil) in Timergara or mostly called Shaikhan are the descendants of Baba Abdur Rahim Khan.